ttimbers/ttimbers.github.io/_posts/2016-03-11-Using-docker-for-reproducible-research.markdown

 Now I have a container saved safely on https://hub.docker.com, and as I mentioned previously, I or anyone else, can run on any machine if Docker is installed.
 I think this is a really great tool for reproducibility if you need to run your analysis on multiple machines.

 * update: there is one dependency that I haven't gotten the install to work for yet and that is `gzcat`.
 Once I figure that out I will add it to the post.
 If you know how to install `gzcat` on ubuntu, please let me know.*
+* additional update: `gunzip -c` works the same as `gzcat`, but has the added bonus of working on both ubuntu & OSX